danspielman/Laplacians.jl/docs/src/index.md

 * Made `pcg` a little more general.
 * Added `fiedler` for computing Fiedler vectors and values.
 That is, the smallest nonzero eigenvalue of the Laplacian.
 * Fixed a bug in `thicken` that could cause it to loop forever, and cause `chimera` to do the same.
+* Changed the graph drawing code to use Plots instead of PyPlot.

 # Version 1.0.1